mulderp/mulderp.github.com/_posts/2013-02-15-organizing-a-backbone-application.md

 title: Organizing a Backbone Application
 tags: backbone javascript
 ---
-Backbone should help to organize your frontend JavaScript stack, but as an application grows, this is not so easy.
-I am grateful to [Bela Varga](https://twitter.com/netzzwerg) with whom I lately discussed patterns of Backbone code organization.
-By the way, the idea of this post came from these slides: [these patterns](http://backbone-patterns.heroku.com/) by [julio_ody](http://twitter.com/julio_ody).
+Organizing a frontend JavaScript stack is hard.
+Even more so, if you want to package and transport complete apps to the browser of a user.

+For example with Backbonejs, you can have multiple views referencing the same models and collections.
+By using JavaScript modules, you can avoid a spaghetti of "script" tags in HTML.
+Similar to "imports" or "requires" in other programming languages, JavaScript has module systems too.

+One module loader is RequireJS that I lately reviewed with [Bela Varga](https://twitter.com/netzzwerg).

+By the way, if you want to get a quick overview on why Backbone makes sense, and why modules play a role, have a look [at these Backbone patterns](http://backbone-patterns.heroku.com/) by [julio_ody](http://twitter.com/julio_ody).

 ## Top-level organization of a Backbone project

-This pattern is helpful to quickly find and re-use structures and logic of Backbone modules.
-As Backbone comes with no directory structure as default, it leaves the decisions up to the developer how to setup files and directories.
-One directory layout that is often found in a Backbone project is this:
+Most new programming projects start with the setup of files and directories.
+As Backbone projects come with no default directory structure, you can decide how to setup files and directories.

+In many Backbone projects, you will find a directory layout similar to:

 <pre>
    |-collections